top of page

 Dr. Forsythe obtained his PhD in Immunopharmacology at Queen’s University Belfast, UK.
 He then went on to pursue Post-Doctoral studies at the University of Alberta and McMaster University before becoming a faculty member in the Department of Medicine, McMaster University and Principal Investigator at the McMaster Brain-Body Institute, and Firestone Institute for Respiratory Health.

-He joined the faculty of the University of Alberta as the AstraZeneca Canada Inc., Chair in Asthma and Obstructive Lung Disease in July 2021.
+He joined the faculty of the University of Alberta as the AstraZeneca Canada Inc., Chair in Asthma and Obstructive Lung Disease in July 2021 and was appointed as Tenured Professor in June 2025.

 Marie Armbruster